night0721/Lilase/README.md

      ungrab mouse when sniping/flipping
      auto skip confirmation screen, with GUI showing coord fps and time and more error catching however config still broken, keep using Lilase.cfg first.
-Will fix config and discord in next update
+Will fix config and discord in next update some movement during sniping so hypixel won't send to afk

 # Example Config:
 ```cfg